This old-fashioned recipe for Scottish barley kale broth is so simple and easy, yet packed with wholesome savoury fresh flavours.

 How to prepare Scottish barley kale broth

 This tasty traditional Scottish soup is really easy to prepare.
-Its just a case of cooking the barley in a savoury stock for 30 minutes, before adding the fresh kale and leeks and cooking the veggies for a quick extra ten minutes.
+Its just a case of cooking the barley in a savoury stock for 30 minutes, before adding the fresh kale and leeks and cooking the vegetables for a quick extra ten minutes.
 Delicious wholesome vegan food doesn't have to be a faff to cook!

-First add the barley, bay leaf, marmite [vegemite/yeast extract] and hot vegetable stock/broth to a soup pan.
-Bring to the boil and simmer for 30 minutes.
+First add the pearl barley, bay leaf, marmite [vegemite or yeast extract] and hot vegetable stock to a soup pan.

 [If your not keen on marmite it can be replaced with miso paste, as this will still contribute a nice savoury flavour.]